mramshaw/Meatballs/README.md

 While researching competitors to AWS S3 for hosting my [ReactAWS](http://github.com/mramshaw/ReactAWS) repo, I ended up trying out many of them.
-Which didn't really fit into the goals of that particular project - which was to explore deploying a minimal React app to AWS.
+Which didn't really fit into the goals of that particular project - which was to explore deploying a minimal React scaffold to AWS.

 ## Cloud Deployment Options